filio623/TXL_Accounting_Demo/BUILD_PLAN.md

 - Each component's status will be updated when changes are made
 - Additional notes or requirements will be added as needed
 - Phase 1 is now complete! 🎉
 - Testing coverage has been improved across all Phase 1 components
+- Basic confidence scoring implemented and integrated into RuleMatcher.
+- Rule persistence implemented using `RuleStore` (JSON).